The Business Of Color: Company Sets Fashion Trends

 One of the most influential committees is a group of 10 people whose names are a secret.
 They meet in Europe twice a year — May and November — at the invitation of Pantone, a company based in Carlstadt, N.J., whose only business is color.

-It turns out Pantone has a hand in the color of roughly half of all garments sold in the U.S., according to NPD, a market research group.
+In fact, Pantone has a hand in the color of roughly half of all garments sold in the U.S., according to NPD, a market research group.

 Meeting In A White Room